Admission for the January 2025 academic session is ongoing Apply Now!

 Public Sector Economics2

-• Explain the allocation, distribution, and stabilization functions of the government given the fiscal instruments at its disposal; and
+• Explain the allocation, distribution, and stabilization functions of the government given the fiscal instruments at its disposal.

 • Identify the background theories of public sector economics as a guide to higher-level economics on the role of government in economic growth and development.